 In fact, your shippers will soon depend on you to be compliant and compatible with these types of technological advancements throughout your operation.
 To prepare, you must break the chains of antiquated, fragmented workflows and unlock the potential currently trapped in your back office.

 So, what exactly is Robotic Process Automation?

 Robotic process automation leverages artificial intelligence (AI) to learn the tedious components of your operation and then automates all associated tasks.
 For example: Instead of spending time juggling your billing staff turnover while also aiming to keep your accounts receivable department running smoothly, RPA will become an expert in your ways of working and simplify your process with workflow automation.
 By learning from your data, RPA will identify patterns and make decisions to equipping you with greater efficiency, higher accuracy, and better productivity than ever before.
 As another example, DDC's Auto-Extraction & Structuring solution leverages machine learning to take raw BOL data, cleanse it and structures it based on your business rules within seconds of receipt, dramatically reducing the time, labor, and errors associated with document processing.

-Businesses that still rely fully on manual labor for tasks which could be enhanced with technology face these two primary pain points:
+Businesses that still rely fully on manual labor for tasks that could be enhanced with technology face these two primary pain points:

-- Time, energy, and money are being exhausted on simple problems — which diminishes the value of your workforce, consumes your calendar and drains your budget.
+Time, energy, and money are being exhausted on simple problems which diminish the value of your workforce, consume your calendar, and drains your budget.